Gods and Goddesses

 How do Rustic Deities differ from Olympian gods?

 Rustic Deities are more closely tied to specific natural features and local traditions, while Olympian gods like Zeus or Athena represent broader cosmic and civic concepts.
-Rustic Deities were often worshipped in rural areas and were seen as more immediate presences in daily nature-based life.
+Rustic Deities were often worshiped in rural areas and were seen as more immediate presences in daily nature-based life.

 What can we learn from Zagreus and Rustic Deities today?